 The Sony WI-C400 have a decently comfortable around-the-neck design and in-ear fit.
 They're lightweight, and you can adjust the length of the cables so that they do not pull on the earbuds while not being too distracting like on the Mpow Jaws.
 Unfortunately, the earbud tips are pretty standard.
-You get 3 different sizes of silicon tips and no other accessories to improve comfort.
+You get 3 different sizes of silicone tips and no other accessories to improve comfort.
 They do not go in as deeply as some in-ears but if you are not the biggest fan of in-ear designs then you may want to consider the slightly more comfortable earbud fit of the Jabra Elite 45e or Elite 25e.

 The Sony WI-C400 have a simple and efficient control scheme.
 They provide all the essential functions for a Bluetooth headphone; call/music, track-skipping, and volume controls (skipping tracks is done by holding down the volume buttons).
 Overall, the buttons are responsive and decently easy-to-use once you get familiar with the layout which doesn't take too long.